 8. Practice good habits, rather than repeating bad ones

 Make your off-piste skills intuitive, otherwise you might find yourself defaulting to your piste manner when the going gets tough in the off-piste.
 For example, when you come across some bullet hard artificial snow, aim to ski it in control of your speed and line.
 This is excellent practice for when you come across icy patches off-piste.
 Similarly, practice doing short turns in a narrow corridor without your speed increasing.
 This will be very handy in steep, narrow couloirs.

 Alison Culshaw holds the top level BASI Level 4 international ski teacher diploma.
-Read our interview with her in the latest Summit magazine and find her at: www.offpiste.org.uk
+Find her at: www.offpiste.org.uk

 9. Remember it's a mental game as well as a physical one